jonasclick/SkySoar/README.md

  - 3 for training state **green**

-## Design

-You can find the design file for this app [here](https://www.figma.com/design/L1Fn3gFKQ1TWshIywxj2zx/Trainingsbarometer-App?node-id=0-1&t=8CDHrlqvVWP6JOLS-1).
-This app has been designed using figma and almost all the screens in the app have their corresponding frame in the figma file.

 ## How to Contribute

 You're welcome to contribute!
 Whether you want to add new features, fix bugs, or improve documentation, your help is appreciated.

+### Design

+You can find the design file for this app [here](https://www.figma.com/design/L1Fn3gFKQ1TWshIywxj2zx/Trainingsbarometer-App?node-id=0-1&t=8CDHrlqvVWP6JOLS-1).
+This app has been designed using figma and almost all the screens in the app have their corresponding frame in the figma file.

-## Languages (Localizations)
+### Languages (Localizations)

 The app currently supports English and German.
 Feel free to contribute by adding another language.

-## Disclaimer
+## Disclaimer and Copyright

+### Disclaimer

 This application is designed to assist your flying hobby and enhance safety by presenting user-provided information in a clear and accessible manner.